 What Does "Closing" Mean?

-The close or settlement is when you sign the final ownership and insurance paperwork and get the home’s keys.
+The close or settlement is when you sign the final ownership and insurance paperwork and get the keys to your new home.

-The closing process technically begins when you have signed a purchase and sale agreement.
+The closing process technically begins when you've signed a purchase and sale agreement.
 That agreement should specify a closing date.
-Typically — from the signing date to the closing date — closing takes four to six weeks.
+From the signing date to the closing date typically takes four to six weeks.
 During this time, purchasing funds are held in escrow, where your money is safe until the deal is officially done.

 What's a Closing Disclosure?

-You have three days to Check everything!
-But pay particular attention to 1. interest rate and loan terms, 2. monthly payment, 3. closing costs. review the CD.
-Compare it to the Loan Estimate you received shortly after you applied for the loan.
-If you need a refresher on Loan Estimates, you can view a sample version here.)
+You have three days to compare it to the loan estimate you received shortly after you applied for the loan.
+If you need a refresher on loan estimates, you can view a sample version here.

 The point of this formal review process is to ensure there are no surprises at the closing table.
-If there’s a significant discrepancy between the Loan Estimate and CD, notify your lender and title company immediately.
+If there’s a significant discrepancy between the loan estimate and the CD, notify your lender and title company immediately.
 Depending on what the underlying issue is, the closing has to stop and a new closing disclosure must be sent out with a new three-day review period.

-There are a couple things on the LE that can’t change by the time you get the CD — namely interest rate and lender fees.
-Some items can change by only 10% (fees paid to local government to record the mortgage might be one); and others can change without limit, like prepaid interest, because it can’t be predicted at the start of the loan process.
+The LE includes a couple of items that can’t change by the time you get the CD — namely interest rate and lender fees.
+Some items can change by only 10% (fees paid to local government to record the mortgage might be one).
+Others can change without limit, like prepaid interest, because it can’t be predicted at the start of the loan process.